aryanbans/TabFlash/README.md

 TabFlash is a Firefox extension that replaces the default new tab page with a flashcard interface.
 It utilizes a simplified, inference-only version of the FSRS-6 algorithm (Free Spaced Repetition Scheduler) to manage card scheduling, storing data persistently in browser local storage.

+> [!NOTE]
+> This extension may request the `topSites` permission (often described as browser history).
+This is used solely to display your top 8 most visited sites on the "Deck Complete" screen, providing a familiar experience similar to the default Firefox new tab page.

 ## Core Functionality

 - **FSRS-6 Algorithm Implementation:** Cards are scheduled based on the FSRS-6 spaced repetition formulas.
 Performance data (Stability, Difficulty, and State logic) is updated with each review to dictate learning step intervals and long-term retention.